Tensor-based quantum phase difference estimation for large-scale demonstration: Introduction

-We apply our algorithm to calculate the energy gap for the one-dimensional Hubbard model, utilizing a quantum circuit with up to 32 qubits (plus one ancilla) on an IBM superconducting device, aided by a Q-CTRL error suppression module.
+We apply our algorithm to calculate the energy gap for the one-dimensional Hubbard model, utilizing a quantum circuit with up to 32 qubits (plus one ancilla) on an IBM superconducting device, aided by a Q-CTRL error suppression module, where the overview of this module is described on Supporting Information~\ref{sec: Procedure of the algorithm}.
 Notably, this scale is five times larger than previous QPE studies~\cite{Blunt2023-jf}.
-In addition, we investigate 1,3,5-hexatriene and 1,3,5,7-octatetraene (hereafter referred to as hexatriene and octatetraene, respectively) as model systems of linear $\pi$-conjugated polyenes.
+In addition, we investigate linear polyenes of 1,3,5-hexatriene, 1,3,5,7-octatetraene, and 1,3,5,7,9 decapentaene (hereafter referred to as hexatriene, octatetraene, and decapentaene, respectively) as model systems of linear $\pi$-conjugated polyenes.
 In linear polyenes, the character of the lowest excited singlet state is known to change depending on the length of $\pi$-conjugation~\cite{Nakayama1998-vl}, and the chemistry of excited states is of significant importance.
 In the calculation of hexatriene, a one-dimensional 12-qubit Hamiltonian was constructed by using newly developed orbital localization and index reordering techniques.
-We also execute it on octatetraene of 16-qubit Hamiltonian in Supplementary information~\ref{sec: Error analysis for the algorithm}.
-Finally, recall that the MPO-based time-evolution gate of small time $\Delta t$ can be classically implemented, while its concatenation for long-time simulation cannot.
+We also execute it on octatetraene and decapentaene of 16- and 20-qubit Hamiltonian, respectively, in Supporting Information~\ref{sec: Error analysis for the algorithm}.
+Finally, recall that the MPO-based time-evolution gate of short time $\Delta t$ can be classically implemented, while its concatenation for long-time simulation cannot.
 Thus, the quantum advantage of this algorithm lies in the time evolution circuit.
+See Supporting Information~\ref{sec: time scale for the quantum advantage} for the numerical verification of exponential growth for bond dimensions in an MPO.